 Reading Time: 4 minutes

-Self-assembly, or supply and fit?
+Self assembly or supply and fit?
 It’s the big question that you’ll ask yourself when purchasing a steel garden shed from Sheds Direct Ireland.
 We touched on this briefly on our ’10 things you need to know before you buy a shed’ post previously, but we’re going into more detail here.
-There is about a 30% difference in the price, so it is a question worth getting to the bottom of.
+There is about a 30% difference in the price, so it is a question worth investigating.

 The answer really depends on how handy you are with large flat-packed assembly and whether the price is worth your time.
 To some people it 100% is worth the extra money, to others, it can be done with minimal effort.
 If you’re still not sure, let’s see if we can help you make your mind up on this hot topic.